 Eastern New Mexico University has a popular nursing program that offers both an RN to BSN track and an MSN degree.
 The program at ENMU is a little different because of its emphasis on training students to serve diverse populations.
 This makes it perfect for Latina nurses and Latino nurses who want to become part of the community of Hispanic nurses serving people from similar backgrounds.

 ENMU is known for its affordability and variety of financial aid programs.
-ENMU is especially known for offering students many work-study jobs on campus, which offer students the opportunity to get work experience while completing their degrees.
+The school offers students many work-study jobs on campus in Portales, which give students the opportunity to get work experience while completing their degrees.
 These jobs are available to students from all programs, including the nursing program.
 ENMU is a member of the Hispanic Association of Colleges and Universities.

 Hispanic Representation: 35%

 24. Adams State University